 Accident area: Sibuyan Island

-Cause of spill: storm
+Cause of spill: weather conditions

 Products transported: pesticides (Endosulfan, Antracol WP 70, Tamaron 600 SL, Trap 70 WP, Fuerza GR 3), paint, solvents, electrical equipment, 100,000 l of Marine Diesel Oil